|Available Speeches and Presentations

 - Understanding Contracts: The Glue of Business Relationships

-Their work reflects their initial collaboration on the white paper “Doing Well by Doing Good: Improving the Business Case for Quality” which itself picks up on themes from the Institute of Medicine study "Crossing the Quality Chasm" and their writings and presentations for IHI.
-They have developed a ‘unified field theory-applied’ (UFT-A) to health care in broad and deep ways (www.uft-a.com).
+Their work reflects their initial collaboration on the white paper “Doing Well by Doing Good: Improving the Business Case for Quality”.
+They have developed a 'unified field theory-applied' (UFT-A) to health care in broad and deep ways (www.uft-a.com).
 Their presentations can be both didactic and interactive, helping audiences to translate understanding into changed behavior and results.

 Alice Gosfield and Dr. Reinertsen are frequently invited speakers independent of each other.
 Still, as the forces to be brought to bear to advance quality and value multiply, many of the presentations they do separately are also complementary when presented together.
 For example, Dr. Reinertsen's presentations on patient safety often raise questions about the kind of gainsharing programs the fraud and abuse laws now allow, a topic Ms. Gosfield discusses.
 Ms. Gosfield's presentations on clinical integration under the antitrust laws necessarily involve the types of clinical initiatives Dr. Reinertsen elucidates.
 We encourage your review of the topics on which they present separately in order to customize an effective program for your group.
 In addition to these increasingly popular synergies, they also offer formally structured joint presentations.